Introduction to Colour in Branding

 Before sending your design files to the printer or publishing them online, run tests to ensure colour accuracy.
 Many businesses in New Zealand work with professional printers and designers who can provide proof prints for CMYK or test on multiple screens for RGB to ensure your brand’s colours look their best.

-Why Getting the Right colour Model Matters in New Zealand
+Why Getting the Right Colour Model Matters in New Zealand

 As businesses across New Zealand continue to compete in both the physical and digital space, choosing the correct colour model is crucial for maintaining brand consistency and achieving professional results.
 Whether you’re a local startup or an established brand, understanding the difference between CMYK and RGB can save you time, money, and headaches.